simoninireland/simplicial/doc/glossary.rst

       less than the simplex of which it is a face: 2-simplices (triangle) have faces that are 1-simplices (edges).

+   flag complex
+      A flag complex is a complex with all "implied" simplics present.
+That is to say, if all the (k + 1) faces of a k-simplex are present in the complex, then so is the  k-simplex itself.
+      Another way to think of this is that all possible triangles of three edges are filled, as are all possible tetrahedra of four triangles, and so forth for higher orders.

+      If we construct a graph of 0- and 1-simplices such that there is an edge between two vertices whenever they are within a distance d of each other, then in the derived flag complex each k-simplex represents (k + 1) vertices mutually within d of each other.
+High-dimensional simplices thus capture the "density" of vertices.

    homology
       A :term:`topological invariant` of a complex that has a subtle ability to measure holes of different dimensions in a